 Suspension A licensee may have their licence suspended until further actions can be determined.
-If the builder or vendor does not agree with the suspension, they can ask for a hearing by the Licence Appeal Tribunal (LAT).
+If the licensee does not agree with the suspension, they can ask for a hearing by the Licence Appeal Tribunal.

-Revocation A licence may be revoked by the HCRA Registrar.
-If the builder or vendor does not agree with this action, they may appeal to the Licence Appeal Tribunal (LAT).
+Revocation The HCRA Registrar may revoke a licence.
+If the licensee does not agree with this action, they may appeal to the Licence Appeal Tribunal.

 Potential Court action:

-Provincial court prosecution Persons who contravene the New Home Construction Licensing Act, 2017 (NHCLA) or its regulations, may be prosecuted in the Ontario Court of Justice.
-Individuals convicted of an offence under the NHCLA are liable to fines and/or imprisonment and/or may be subject to an order to pay compensation and/or make restitution.
+Provincial court prosecution Those who contravene the New Home Construction Licensing Act, 2017 (NHCLA) or its regulations, may be prosecuted in the Ontario Court of Justice.
+A conviction for an offence under the NHCLA may come with fines and/or imprisonment and/or an order to pay compensation and/or make restitution.

 Code of Ethics Section 84 (1) (f) of the NHCLA and O. Reg.
 245/21 (effective July 1, 2021) establish a Code of Ethics for licensees, which sets out clear ethical standards that Ontario’s home builders and vendors must meet.
 Section 57 of the NHCLA and O. Reg 245/21 set out the establishment of Discipline and Appeals Committees.
 The HCRA Registrar may refer a matter to the Discipline Committee if the HCRA receives a complaint about the conduct of a licensee and the Registrar believes that the conduct may have violated the Code of Ethics.
 Determinations and/or orders from the Discipline Committee may be appealed to the Appeals Committee.